ppsilv/ps2KeyboardArduino/README.md

 # ps2KeyboardArduino
-This repo has code to read and process scancode from a ps2 keyboard
+This repo has code to read and process scancode from a ps2 keyboard.

+The code was tested with arduino UNO and it worked fine.